elearning-x/certificat-ia/Part_1/1.8/p1_8_1_lab_model_selection_en.md

 <span>Licence CC BY-NC-ND</span>
 </div>

++++

-Using the data from `ozone_transf.txt`, select the best regression model among all modeling already presented (simple regression, multiple regression, variable selection, ridge, lasso, and elastic-net).
+Using the data from `ozone_transf.txt` (in Fun Campus, data is located in the `data/` directory), select the best regression model among all modeling already presented (simple regression, multiple regression, variable selection, ridge, lasso, and elastic-net).
 A 10 fold cross validation will be used to make the selection.
 A data-frame containing the various predictions (one column per model and as many rows as there are observations) is mandatory.

 ```{code-cell} python